Spa hotels in South Korea

 Grand Hyatt Seoul and Banyan Tree Club & Spa Seoul receive high ratings, with guests praising the luxurious facilities and exceptional service.
 Average ratings are often above 8.5 out of 10.

-Typical nightly rates range from $120 to $350.
+Typical nightly prices range from $100 to $300.